IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 ```

-Note that this means that these objects leverage symmetry to minimize memory usage.
-It easy to create `SymmetricTensors` that would have more elements than `typemax(Int64)`, if they had to be stored naively.
+Note that `SymmetricTensor`s leverage symmetry to minimize memory usage.
+It easy to create `SymmetricTensors` that would have more elements than `typemax(Int64)`, if they had been stored naively.

 ```julia
 julia> d = rand(SymmetricTensor{Float64, 14, 20});